OpenFn/lwala/README.md

 ## Flows
 ### (1) CommCare --> Salesforce
 CHWs register households, patients, and visits, and use CommCare as a tool for ongoing data collection and case management.
-As soon as the following CommCare data are updated, these [`CommCare-Salesforce-Jobs`](https://github.com/OpenFn/lwala/tree/master/commcare-salesforce-jobs) execute to forward data to Salesforce.
+As soon as the following CommCare forms are submitted, these [`CommCare-Salesforce-Jobs`](https://github.com/OpenFn/lwala/tree/master/commcare-salesforce-jobs) execute to forward data to Salesforce.

+_Lwala Application Forms_ (These are the original CommCare forms still live in some areas, but to be eventually replaced by the MOH forms.)
+1. Enroll a Person
+2. Enroll New Household
+3. Update Person
+4. CHW Household Survey
+5. Change Household CHW
+6. Enroll Household in Nutrition Program
+7. Nutrition Survey

+_MOH Data Collection Forms_ (These forms were introduced to support MOH partnership requirements, but are only live in some areas.)
-1.
+1. Enroll Person
+2. Enroll Household
+3. Update Person
+4. Update Houshold
+5. Outreach Registration
+6. Distribution and Referrals

 ### (2) Salesforce --> CommCare
 There are multiple Apex Triggers in Salesforce on the `Household` and `Patient` objects that send outbound messages to Lwala's OpenFn inbox when specific updates are made in the Salesforce system.
 These include:
-1. Households: ... (runs after Households created/updated)
+1. Households: [trigger name...] (runs after Households created/updated)
-2. Patients: ... (runs after Patients created/updated)
+2. Patients: [trigger name...]  (runs after Patients created/updated)

 When these Salesforce outbound messages are received as new Messages in OpenFn, the following jobs are triggered to update data in CommCare.
-1. Send CHW Stats to CommCare -[`CHW-Stats.js`](https://github.com/OpenFn/lwala/blob/master/salesforce-commcare-jobs/CHW-Stats.js)
+1. Send CHW Stats to CommCare (see [`CHW-Stats.js`](https://github.com/OpenFn/lwala/blob/master/salesforce-commcare-jobs/CHW-Stats.js))
-2. Close cases in CommCare - [`Close-Household-Case.js`](https://github.com/OpenFn/lwala/blob/master/salesforce-commcare-jobs/Close-Household-Case.js) and [`Close-Person-Case.js`](https://github.com/OpenFn/lwala/blob/master/salesforce-commcare-jobs/Close-Person-Case.js)
+2. Close cases in CommCare (see [`Close-Household-Case.js`](https://github.com/OpenFn/lwala/blob/master/salesforce-commcare-jobs/Close-Household-Case.js) and [`Close-Person-Case.js`](https://github.com/OpenFn/lwala/blob/master/salesforce-commcare-jobs/Close-Person-Case.js))
 3. Create cases in CommCare when new SF records created ([see `Create` jobs here](https://github.com/OpenFn/lwala/tree/master/salesforce-commcare-jobs))
 4. Update cases in CommCare when SF records are update ([see `Update` jobs here](https://github.com/OpenFn/lwala/tree/master/salesforce-commcare-jobs))